Israel Getzov

 (501) 450-5761

-American conductor Israel Getzov begins his nineteenth season as Music Director of the Conway Symphony Orchestra.
-He also serves as Music Director of the Little Rock Winds, and Artistic Advisor to the Orquesta Filarmónica de Santa Cruz de la Sierra.
-He previously held the positions of Associate Conductor of the Arkansas Symphony and Principal Conductor of the Tianjin Philharmonic, the resident orchestra of the Tianjin Grand Theater.
+American conductor Israel Getzov begins his twenty-first season as Music Director of the Conway Symphony Orchestra where he’s conducted over one hundred performances.
+He also serves as Music Director of the Little Rock Winds and serves as Artistic Advisor to the Orquesta Filarmónica de Santa Cruz in Bolivia.
+Previous positions include Principal Conductor of the Tianjin Philharmonic – the resident orchestra of the Tianjin Grand Theater in China, and Associate Conductor of the Arkansas Symphony.

 Mr. Getzov was selected by Leonard Slatkin to conduct the National Symphony Orchestra at the Kennedy Center in Washington, D.C. and was chosen by David Zinman for the American Academy of Conducting at the Aspen Music Festival.

 Mr. Getzov started the violin at age 3, and later studied viola, piano and percussion.
-He has performed as an orchestral violinist with many renowned conductors including Barenboim, Boulez, Solti, Mehta and Rostropovich.
-He was a founding member of the Rockefeller String Quartet, a professional quartet with whom he gave over 200 concerts.
-Mr. Getzov holds a tenured professorship at the University of Central Arkansas and has given clinics at many conservatories and music schools in the U.S., Asia, and South America.
-An experienced public speaker, he hosted his own weekly radio program on Arkansas KLRE 90.5FM called “Izzy Investigates” and has performed live as a chamber musician on WFMT and WBEZ in Chicago.
+As a member of the Civic Orchestra of Chicago, he performed with many renowned conductors including Barenboim, Boulez, Solti, Jansons, Mehta and Rostropovich.
+As a chamber musician, he was a founding member of the Rockefeller String Quartet with whom he gave over 200 concerts throughout the state of Arkansas.
+A passionate advocate for young musicians, Mr. Getzov holds a tenured professorship at the University of Central Arkansas and regularly leads clinics at conservatories and music schools in the U.S., Asia, and South America.